Helping millions of people navigate the world of technology.

 Step 1: Open the Discord app and tap on your avatar in the bottom right corner.

-Step 3: Tap on Input Mode and select Voice Activity.
+Step 2: Go to Voice > Input Mode and select Voice Activity.

 The Discord app includes several voice processing features, such as echo cancellation, background noise suppression, automatic gain control, and more.
 Sometimes, these features can also cause the mic to stop working in Discord on Android or iPhone.
 Hence, it’s best to disable them if others cannot hear you in the Discord app.